NetSuite

 Challenge

-If you have been involved in a non-trivial NetSuite cutover, you probably know that deploying customizations from one environment to another is hardly ever a walk in the park.
-Entry and transaction forms typically produce the most headache.
+If you have been involved in a non-trivial NetSuite cutover, you probably know that deploying customizations from one environment to another can be challenging, especially when it comes to entry and transaction forms.
 For illustration, we will consider a form that is used by pretty much every business - the Sales Order (SO) form.

 The typical process is that you customize artifacts (in our case, the SO form) in Sandbox.
 After you have gone through user acceptance testing and adjusted the form layout to meet their specifications, it is time to deploy and you wonder how best to get these beautifully customized forms over to Production.
 Most seasoned NetSuite professionals (especially non-developers) will tell you straight up that your best bet is to move the forms over manually and redo the customizations in Production.
-This is because, as we will see shortly, the approaches for automated deployment of NetSuite form customizations all have their shortcomings.
+This is because of the various challenges associated with each approach for automated deployment of NetSuite form customizations, as we will see shortly.

 Overview of Deployment Options